Matt-Mf/Mio-Sito/content/projects.md

 Networking:
 -----------
-* I personally use and have experience on Cisco RV series, Netgear, TP-link, Zyxel and Mikrotik appliances.
+* I personally use and have experience on Cisco RV series, Mikrotik, Netgear, TP-link, Zyxel, and Asus appliances.
 * I have experience on structured cabling of LAN and WAN solutions with BTNET series, rack and patch panel, last-mile twisted pair and GPON distribution.
 * Dynamic DNS and NAT Traversal VPN setup for remote smart-working with SoftEtherVPN.
 * Implementing AnyDesk remote solutions to private costumers.